Halfway Houses in Mesa, AZ

 Services provided:

-• Regular outpatient treatment, residential rehab and outpatient rehabilitation
+• Intensive outpatient treatment program, 30 day rehab and outpatient rehabilitation

 Springboard Recovery - 9.9 miles from Mesa, AZ

-Springboard Recovery is a sober living house in Scottsdale, Arizona, 85259 zip code.
+Springboard Recovery is a halfway house in Scottsdale, AZ, 85259 zip code.

 Address: 11624 East Shea Boulevard, Scottsdale, AZ 85259 in Maricopa County